ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/05-read-alignment-and-counts-tijs.md

 ### Index the reference genome
 Our first step is to index the reference genome for use by STAR.
 Indexing allows the aligner to quickly find potential alignment sites for query sequences in a genome, which saves time during alignment.
 Indexing the reference only has to be run once.
 The only reason you would want to create a new index is if you are working with a different reference genome or you are using a different tool for alignment (index files are not exchangeable between tools).

+Take note that depending on the genome size these index files produced by STAR can be pretty big.
+Make sure there's enough disk space available.

 ~~~
 $ cd ~/RNAseq070319/general